Kiviuq

-Kiviuq (also spelled "Qiviuq", "Kiviok" and other variants) is a legendary hero of the epic stories of the Inuit of the Arctic regions of northern Canada, Alaska and Greenland.
+Kiviuq (ᑭᕕᐅᖅ), also spelled Qiviuq, Kiviok and other variants, is a legendary hero of the epic stories of the Inuit of the Arctic regions of northern Canada, Alaska and Greenland.
+Versions of his adventures vary with the location and the storyteller.
+In Greenland, he is known as Qooqa.
+In Alaska, he is called Qayaq, which is short for Qayaqtuaġiŋñaqtuaq ("He who shall always long to go roaming in his qayaq").

+Story

-Kiviuq is an eternal Inuit wanderer.
+Kiviuq is an eternal Inuk wanderer.
 Spirits, giants, cannibals, bears and sea monsters intermingle in Kiviuq's world, creating havoc for him.
 He walks, or travels by dog sled, kayak (qajaq), or may be borne by huge fishes.
-His supernatural powers allow him to overcome all manner of obstacles in his travels across the north.
+He fights with a harpoon and his supernatural powers allow him to overcome all manner of obstacles in his travels across the north.

-Stories about Kiviuq's many adventures appear in Inuit culture across the Arctic.
-Kiviuq has lived a long time and has had many lives.
-Versions of his adventures vary with the location and the storyteller.
-In Greenland he is known as "Qooqa" and in Alaska he is called "Qayaq".
-Qayaq is short for Qayaqtuaġiŋñaqtuaq - 'He who shall always long to go roaming in his qayaq').

 Franz Boas

 Franz Boas identified the Kiviuk legend as one of the best known of the circumpolar Inuit adventure hunter-hero-traveler legends.